-The high priest’s guards blindfold and beat Jesus, saying, “Prophesy!
+The high priest’s guards blindfolded and beat Jesus, saying, “Prophesy!
 Who hit you?”
+And things were just getting started.
 This sleepless night initiates an exhausting journey to the cross, which Jesus could have chosen to avoid at any time.
 The Son of God did not HAVE to go through with this.
 He had a choice in every moment, and could have called upon Angels to minister to him, to end the exhaustion and the pain and suffering.
-Yeah we all might have been lost, but HE would still have been the Son of God.
+Yeah, we all might have been lost, but HE would still have been the Son of God.
 So what made him do it?

 One of my favorite verses is tucked quietly into John’s account: “It was just before the Passover Festival.
 Jesus knew that the hour had come for him to leave this world and go to the Father.
 Having loved his own who were in the world, he loved them to the end.”
 (John 13:1) Jesus went to trial, endured betrayals and beatings and humiliation and the cross because he loved us all the way to the end.
 May we love one another in the same way, and not just at Christmas and Easter…